 The advertisers, DSPs, SSPs, and all the other players in the industry are doing SPO as per their capacities.
 You can do the same.
 Here are some suggestions for you:

-- Ensure that you are using Ads.txt on your site.
+- Ensure that you are using ads.txt on your website.
 Always keep it updated so that the buyers can verify your partners.

-- If you have a managed header bidding provider, let them take care of the demand.
-Adding more and more resellers aren’t going to bring in exclusive buyers, it just adds up to duplication.
+- If you have a managed header bidding provider, let them handle the demand.
+Adding more and more resellers isn’t going to bring in exclusive buyers; it just adds up to duplication.

-- Make sure your header bidding providers are also seeking supply path optimization.
-Ask them whether they take any measures to prevent duplicate demand.
+- Make sure your header bidding providers take any measures to prevent duplicate demand.

-- While adding a reseller, find out whether it brings unique demand or not.
-For instance, if you do not have access to AdX, it makes sense to work with an SPM Partner.
+- While adding a reseller, find out whether it brings unique demand.
+For instance, working with an MCM partner makes sense if you do not have access to AdX.

 - Observe the long-term performance of your SSPs.
 It’s better to stay away from constantly underperforming ones.
 Doing so will reduce the chances of sending duplicate requests without risking a significant part of your revenue.

 But SPO is not the end of the story.
-There’s another similar trend called Demand Path Optimization, approaching the industry.
-DPO will help publishers in preventing their inventory from getting sold at less than optimum rates.
-While SPO starts from the advertiser’s end, DPO starts from the publisher’s end.
-We’ll talk about DPO in our upcoming article.
-Till then, stay tuned.
+There’s another similar trend, called demand path optimization (DPO), approaching the industry.
+It will help publishers prevent their ad inventory from selling at less than optimum rates.
+While SPO starts from the advertiser’s end, DPO starts from the publisher’s.
+Read more about it here.